Hello again to all you color lovers out there!

 Located in Pittsburgh’s North Side, is an off-the-wall garden museum featuring a collection of zany wall murals and a cluster of reclaimed creations brimming with color and personality.
 The place we are talking about is none other than Randyland, otherwise known as “the most painted house in the world”.

 Randyland is a colorful ode to joy created by self-taught artist and homeowner Randy Gilson, whose dedication to joy, creativity, and his community is clearly represented in his masterpiece.
 He purchased the quirky building on the corner (in a then sketchier part of Pittsburgh) back in 1995 for a mere sum of $10K.
-On a part-time waiter’s salary, Randy had no way of getting approved for a mortgage, so he made the purchase using his credit card.
+On a part-time waiter’s salary, he had no way of getting approved for a mortgage, so he made the purchase using his credit card.

-For Randy, color is therapy and the last 23 years have been spent painting and adorning his building’s exterior and garden with some of the most unusual artifacts in some of the most funkiest patterns and the brightest colors.
-He does get help at times, but for a large part of the journey, it’s been only him.
+For Randy, color is therapy and the last 23 years have been spent painting and adorning his building’s exterior and garden with some of the most unusual artifacts in some of the funkiest patterns and brightest colors.
+He does get help at times, but for a large part of the journey, it’s been a one-man show.

 Randyland has become a main attraction and a catalyst in the recent revitalization of the Mexican War Streets district in Pittsburgh’s North Side.
 The neighborhood now boasts some of the most beautifully restored historic streets in Pittsburgh in addition to a nice selection of art exhibits and museums to visit.
 That’s a far stretch from the run-down urban stomping ground that it used to be back in 1995.